scikit-hep/iminuit/README.rst

 - Builtin cost functions for statistical fits

   - Binned and unbinned maximum-likelihood
-  - Template fits with error propagation [H. Dembinski, A. Abldemotteleb, Eur.Phys.J.C 82 (2022) 11, 1043](https://doi.org/10.1140/epjc/s10052-022-11019-z)
+  - `Template fits with error propagation <https://doi.org/10.1140/epjc/s10052-022-11019-z>`_
   - Non-linear regression with (optionally robust) weighted least-squares
-  - Gaussian penalty terms
+  - Gaussian penalty terms for parameters
   - Cost functions can be combined by adding them: ``total_cost = cost_1 + cost_2``
+  - Visualization of the fit in Jupyter notebooks
 - Support for SciPy minimisers as alternatives to Minuit's Migrad algorithm (optional)
 - Support for Numba accelerated functions (optional)

 Dependencies
 ------------

-``iminuit`` is will always be a lean package which only depends on ``numpy``, but additional features are enabled if the following optional packages are installed
+``iminuit`` is will always be a lean package which only depends on ``numpy``, but additional features are enabled if the following optional packages are installed.

 - ``matplotlib``: Visualization of fitted model for builtin cost functions
-- ``ipywidgets``: Interactive fitting (also requires ``matplotlib``)
+- ``ipywidgets``: Interactive fitting, see example below (also requires ``matplotlib``)
 - ``scipy``: Compute Minos intervals for arbitrary confidence levels
 - ``unicodeitplus``: Render names of model parameters in simple LaTeX as Unicode